wjgoarxiv/PDFXtract/README.md

 ## Contributing

-We welcome contributions from the community.
+I welcome contributions from the community.
 Feel free to submit issues or create pull requests.

 ## License